kusuma-ss/DevOps-ML-Kubernetes/README.md

 Directories   | Details
 ------------- | -------------
-.circleci/config.file  | Using for CI/CD
+.circleci/config.file  | Configuration file specifying CI/CD Jobs
-output_txt_files/docker_out.txt | Copied the text output after calling run_docker.sh
-output_txt_files/kubernetes_out.txt |Copied the text output after calling run_kubernetes.sh app.py | falsk app python file dockerfile| It conatines steps to build image make_prediction.sh | It conatines prediction code makefile| It is used to run python lint, hadolint,setup...etc package-lock.json | It contains required packages for ML model requirements | It contains python dependences run_docker.sh|  This file is used to run dockerfile run_kubernetes.sh| This file is used to run kubernetes upload_docker.sh| This file contained commands to upload cdocker image to docker hub
+app.py | ML model warpped as flask application dockerfile| Dockerfile for containerizing ML app as microservice make_prediction.sh | Sample input features for making prediction of housing prices from containerized ML application makefile| Make file to setup, install, lint, and test the enviroment and application requirements.txt | required python dependencies run_docker.sh|  Build Docker image and start the container serving on port 8000:80 for making predictions of housing price run_kubernetes.sh| Deploy a container using Kubernetes and make a prediction upload_docker.sh| run to push the Docker image to Docker hub